Dart-Flutter-Pub-dev/dapackages/README.md

 # Dapackages

-A *Flutter* package to automatically update your pubspec dependencies in your project.
+A *Dart* package to automatically update your pubspec dependencies in your project.

 ## Installation